adstuart/azure-gwlb-chain/README.md

 ![](images/2023-03-31-15-30-16.png)
 ![](images/2023-03-31-15-30-31.png)

-- HAProxy VMs, that represent our layer of app-team-managed WAF/proxy both contain basic config in our lab that takes the inbound request, inserts XFF header, then polls the actual web-backend servers of 10.0.0.4 and 10.0.0.5
+- HAProxy VMs, that represent our layer of app-team-managed WAF/proxy both contain basic config in our lab that takes the inbound request, inserts XFF header, then polls the actual web-backend servers of 10.0.0.4 and 10.0.0.5 for reachability, before sending the traffic to one of them.

 ```
 cat /etc/haproxy/haproxy.cfg